-The drop-off site, open from 10 a.m. to 2 p.m., will be in the Madison County Administration Building's back parking lot on Second Street in Edwardsville: Madison County Administration Building, 157 North Main Street, Edwardsville, IL 62025.
+The drop-off site, open from 10 a.m. to 2 p.m., will be in the Madison County Administration Building's back parking lot on Second Street in Edwardsville.
+The address for the Administration Building is: 157 North Main Street, Edwardsville, IL 62025.

-Haine said the event is "a convenient way for Madison County residents to help fight the overdose epidemic and save lives."
+Haine said the event is "a convenient way for the residents of Madison County to help combat the epidemic of overdoses from prescription drugs."

 Connor added, "I strongly urge residents to take advantage of this service.
-It's a way to dispose of unneeded medicines in a safe manner."
+It's a way for them to help save lives while disposing of unneeded medicines in a safe manner."